 6.5 Housing

-The Graduate School continues to provide the current subsidized apartment at student rates to Junior Research Fellows until the end of their Junior Research Fellow status.
-Rent, Utilities (if applicable) and other necessary costs will be deducted from the emolument of the Junior Research Fellowship.
+The housing rules for PhD students are applied to Junior Research Fellows.
+Rent, Utilities (if applicable) and other necessary costs will be deducted from the Junior Research Fellowship.
 Those who do not have Junior Research Fellowship will be billed.